 A small loan is a loan of less than $5000.
-These loans are usually unsecured and short term in nature,
+These loans are usually unsecured loans and short term in nature,

 Lenders typically require a credit score of 600 or more, but some will accept lower scores under certain conditions, and others even cater specifically to bad credit borrowers.
-This means that they are more familiar with the challenges facing a bad credit borrower, although they may charge higher interest rates to offset the higher associated risk.
+This means that they are more familiar with the challenges facing a bad credit borrower, although they may charge higher interest rates to offset a low credit score and the higher associated risk.

-For loans greater than this, other types of personal or secured loans are advisable.
-You do not have to borrow $5000 though – many small loan providers will lend you as little as $1000.
+For loans greater than this, other types of personal or secured loans and credit unions are advisable.
+You do not have to borrow $5000 though – many small loan providers will lend you a secured loan for as little as $1000.

-Small loans can be used for almost any expense, but they are most commonly used for unexpected costs (such as vehicle repairs, emergency home repairs, medical bills) or to help with short term cash flow problems (i.e. to pay monthly bills).
+They are most commonly used for unexpected costs (such as vehicle repairs, other emergency expenses, home repairs, and medical bills) or to help with short-term cash flow problems (i.e. to pay monthly bills).

 Online lenders are the most popular choice, as they are easy to access and have fast turnaround times.

-They are also slightly longer term.
+They are also slightly longer term than installment loans.
 A payday loan is intended to last a few weeks, while a small loan can last from months to a year.

-Depending on the lender, you may also have to provide proof of income, information regarding existing debts, and your personal information so they can check your credit history.
+Depending on the lender, you may also have to provide proof of income, information regarding existing debts, and your personal information so they can check your credit and loan payment history.
 It is possible to qualify for a small loan even with bad or no credit, or with no income, but you may need to seek help from a specialized lender.